-This Genuine Sapphire Gemstone Displays A Excellent Match, Medium Gray Blue.
-Excellent Strong Stars, Very Clean, Great Make & Polish.
-Very Attractive Stones.NOTE For a personal detailed description of this beautiful Sapphire gemstone,including video, please contact us and it will be quickly provided to you.NOTE The very facets that create the beautiful sparkle in a gemstone may create optical illusion white or dark/black spots and areas, or uneven coloring when a gem...
+This Genuine Sapphire Gemstone Displays a Vivid Rich Blue, Excellent Cut, Clarity And Life.
+A Fine High Quality Stone With An Attractive Shape And Outline, Very Classic And Beautiful.NOTE For a personal detailed description of this beautiful Sapphire gemstone,including video, please contact us and it will be quickly provided to you.NOTE The very facets that create the beautiful sparkle in a gemstone may create optical illusion white or dark/black spots and areas, or ...

 Gorgeous Array of Magnificent Fancy Sapphire Loose Gemstones for SALE!

 AfricaGems has just received a beautiful collection of outstanding, high quality Fancy colored Sapphires.
 These bright gems boast clarity ratings of Eye Clean, sourced from Ceylon and Madagascar.
 This new collection features a multitude of colors- mesmerizing padparadscha, dazzling peach/orange, pretty pink, fabulous purple, cheerful yellow, and clean white in a variety of shapes and impeccable cuts.
 There is something for everyone and every jewelry design in this collection whether you are on the market for something like a dainty, classic 1.74 carat oval cut, deep Pink Sapphire, or a bright, 1.9 carat diamond-like colorless white Sapphire in radiant cut Africa Gems has what you are looking for.